 We offer several types of aid including college-funded grants, endowed scholarships and participation in a wide variety of federal aid programs.
 Recognizing the continued challenge families face, Unity has doubled the merit scholarship amounts over the past two years.
-Starting with entering Fall 2013 students, the Presidential scholarships have been increased to $40,000 ($10,000/yr) and the Dean’s and Transfer scholarships to $28,000 ($7,000/yr).
+Starting with entering Fall 2014 students, the new levels of academic scholarships are as follows:

 Maine Students: Did you know a private college education at Unity is attainable and as affordable as attending a state university?
-Unity offers each student from Maine a $2000 Maine Access Grant, renewable each year for those with satisfactory academic progress.
-Those students also eligible for one of the merit grants above would receive a total of either $12,000 or $9000 per year in grant funding from Unity; automatically covering between 40%-52% of tuition regardless of financial need (current tuition is $23,900 per year, additional fees and room/board costs not included).
+Those students also eligible for one of the merit grants above would receive a total of either $12,000, $10,000 or $8,000 per year in grant funding from Unity, automatically covering between 33%-50% of tuition regardless of financial need (tuition for 2013/14 is $23,900 per year, additional fees and room/board costs not included).

 Unity’s Educational Value